 For puppies, less strenuous activities put in a recommendation for their growth.

 Your canine grooming

 These great guard dogs need a makeover once in a while.
 Their coat needs some brushing.
 When they shed their fur, brushing is considered to reduce too much shedding.
 Washing them is essential, more so if they soil too much.
 However, veterinarians recommend washing them once a month.
 For those who like playing and digging soil like Troy, 2-3 times a month is ideal.

 Ensure you wash you use a cleaning product that is effective and less sensitive for their coat.

 Teaching your dog new skills

 Training a German shepherd is fun and easy.
 With their easy grasp technique, they learn new skills fast and retain them for a long.
 However, you may need to engage them and re-teach the skills every time.
 Being creative thinkers, they need something to keep them active and busy lest they learn and adapt to destructive behavior.

 Veterinarians recommend consistent training to engage their minds.
-Games such as search-rescue, ‘catch this when you can’, or ‘find this’ are some of the best.
+Games such as search-rescue, ‘catch this when you can,’ or ‘find this’ are some of the best.
 You can teach them on the strategic place or time for poop at a puppy stage for easier retaining.
-What makes them amazing and loveable is their adherence to commands.
-They know how to differentiate your moods and know what you need from companionship to leaning on the shoulder.
+What makes them unique and loveable is their adherence to commands.
+They know how to differentiate your moods and see what you need, from companionship to leaning on the shoulder.
 They are cheeky too.